ohmyshake/programming-tutorial/book/hpc/Globus.md

 ### Create Globus ID

+Globus needs to know your identity.
+This can be done by signing in with your `Google` or `ORCiD ID` credentials, or if your `organization` has been set up with Globus.

+Otherwise, create and sign into Globus using a Globus ID

 If you are a student in Joanthan's group, just email Rice IT team to add `condo` from jonathan's storage into your `collection`.